balazs-bamer/UDBGraph/README.md

 * Errors signed by UpscaleDB.
 * DebugException signing programmer error in UDBGraph.
 When it is mature enough, no such exceptions should occur any more.

 I'm writing unit tests in the debug subdirectory to make sure each part works correctly.
+These contain test functions for each major part or milestone in the library.
 Moreover, the dumpdb utility is provided to dump the database contents (record chains and fixed fields) on standard output.